Patterson Companies: Business segments

-Patterson Dental Supply, Inc, Patterson Veterinary Supply, Inc. (formerly Webster Veterinary Supply), are both core segments of the company.
-Those core businesses branch out into many regional subsidiaries, most of which are based in the United States (except for Patterson Dental Canada (has 550 employees).
-The majority of business in Canada comes from Quebec, Ontario, British Columbia, Alberta and Saskatchewan.
-Software and hardware businesses are part of Patterson Dental.
+Patterson Dental Supply, Patterson Veterinary Supply (formerly Webster Veterinary Supply) and Animal Health International (formerly Lextron and Walco) are core segments of Patterson Companies.
+Most are based in the United States, with Patterson Dentaire and Kane Veterinary Supplies in Canada and the NVS Group in the UK.
+Patterson Companies is headquartered in Mendota Heights, Minnesota; Patterson Veterinary and Animal Health International are headquartered in Loveland, Colorado, Kane Vet is headquartered in Edmonton, Alberta, Canada and The NVS Group is headquartered in Stoke-On-Trent, UK.

-Acquisitions
+Recent acquisitions

-On 26 April 2021, Patterson Veterinary Supply, Inc., has agreed to a deal to buy Miller Vet Holdings, LLC's assets.
+On 26 April 2021, Patterson Veterinary has agreed to a deal to buy Miller Vet Holdings, LLC's assets.
+In 2023, Patterson Veterinary purchased ACT and RSVP: Relief Services for Veterinary Practitioners.
+In 2024, Patterson Veterinary purchased Mountain Vet Supply.

-Criticism and Controversy
+Criticism and controversy

-FTP Server Databreach
+FTP server data breach

 In 2016, a security researcher named Justin Shafer found 22,000 patients data on an FTP Server owned by Patterson Dental.
 He was reportedly raided by the FBI.

-Animal Welfare Issues
+Animal welfare issues

 In 2017, photographs captured by a former employee of a Texas blood bank that Patterson Veterinary distributed products from showed greyhounds under duress.
-PETA revealed pictures and video taken at The Pet Blood Bank showing kenneled dogs with open wounds, rotting teeth and severely overgrown toenails.
 According to The Washington Post, "Pet Blood Bank owner Shane Altizer did not deny that the images were taken there, but said they predated his 2015 purchase of the company or were “moment snapshots” unrepresentative of overall conditions now."
-A veterinarian who visited the facility earlier in the year said she found the dogs to be in satisfactory condition but after seeing the pictures, believed that “(T)he facility was ‘cleaned up’ before our touring...This certainly suggests that regional, state and/or federal regulation is warranted.”
+A veterinarian who visited the facility earlier in the year said she found the dogs to be in satisfactory condition.
 On its website, Patterson said it had "ceased doing business" with the blood bank, which subsequently closed.

-FTC Antitrust
+FTC antitrust

 In 2019, the FTC ruled that Patterson Dental, Henry Schein, Inc., and Benco Dental violated antitrust law by refusing to compete for the business of buying groups by colluding with each other.